lizhanmit/scala-tutorial/README.md

 Immutable collections are thread safe. **By default, Scala uses immutable collections.** You should use immutable collections in preference.

 If elements are repeatable, use `List` or `Seq`.

+### Iterable

+The `Iterable` trait defines an iterator.
+When using an iterator, the collection can be traversed only once.

 ### Vector